Configuration

 - type: Currently, only

-is supported - secret_id: AWS SecretsManager's secret id
+aws_secretsmanageris supported - secret_id: AWS SecretsManager's secret id

 - version_id: (Optional) AWS SecretsManager's secret version id